ABC27 partnering with MDS to help others

 LITITZ, Pa.
-(WHTM) — Tuesday ABC27 News is teaming up with Mennonite Disaster Services to help communities devastated by natural disasters like hurricanes and tornadoes.
-The organization is based in Lititz, Lancaster County but they help people around the country and Canada.
+(WHTM) — ABC27 News is teaming up with Mennonite Disaster Service to help communities devastated by natural disasters like hurricanes and tornadoes.
+The organization is based in Lititz but helps people around the country and Canada.

 MDS is hoping for financial donations or volunteers willing to donate their time.
 An MDS volunteer will help with a minimum of a week and up to three weeks to help with the construction duties of homes, providing skills and labor.
 You can give any amount but for a point of reference, it costs fifty dollars a day to support an MDS volunteer.
 That goes towards the volunteer’s dorm-style lodging, meals, tools, equipment, and transportation.

-In 2018 5,000+ volunteers answered the call to help in Texas, Florida, Puerto Rico, and the Carolinas — all which were hit by hurricanes in years previous.
+In 2018 over 5,000 volunteers answered the call to help in Texas, Florida, Puerto Rico and the Carolinas, all which were hit by hurricanes in years previous.
 They’re also helping communities in California devastated by wildfires.
 The group aims to assist vulnerable individuals and families who would not otherwise have the means to recover.